Hathiwind

 Hathiwind, also known as Hathi Pind, is a village in Sargodha District of Punjab province, Pakistan.
 It is located at an altitude of 186 m and is situated on the Bhera-Bhalwal Road.
-This road separates the village in two parts.
+This road divides the village into two parts.

-There is a government hospital and a girls primary school.
+The village has a government hospital and a girls primary school.
 Most of students have to go to surrounding cities and towns for education.
-There is also a large graveyard (100 acres) in this town which is 500 years old.
+A large graveyard (100 acres) in the area is some 500 years old.